Participate in the Outcomes and Risk Project

 The project intends to answer the one question that plagues most all patients: Why did this happen to me?

-If you take part in this study, we will ask you to complete an online survey and submit a saliva sample that will be used for genetic testing to evaluate for risk factors.
-The Rare CNS Tumors Outcomes and Risk study is designed for adults diagnosed with rare CNS tumors.
-A subsequent study will include pediatric participants and their families.
-We encourage you to take our Outcomes Survey.
-An update will be provided on the CERN website when this becomes available.

-We designed the instructions for participation to be as simple and straightforward as possible.
+If you take part in this study, you will be asked to complete a web-based survey and submit a saliva sample that will be used for genetic testing to evaluate risk factors.
+The Rare CNS Tumors Outcomes and Risk Study is designed for adults diagnosed with rare CNS tumors, including ependymoma.
+The instructions for participation were designed to be as simple and straightforward as possible.

 Efforts such as this would not be possible without the selfless contributions of patients like you.